bbannier/umler/README.md

     % cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON path/to/source

 [Bear](https://github.com/rizsotto/Bear) can be used to extract compilation databases for some other build systems.
+If no compilation database is used `--` can be passed as last command line argument.

 The infrastructure will automatically find the compilation database if it is located in the current directory or any of its source directories.